 Did your jaw just hit the floor?
 Mine did.
 Scared the cat.
 (Lord Snow is a bit on the nervous side as it is, but still.)

 I cannot even imagine a more purposeful attempt to frighten and threaten someone who has done his or her time and deserves only rest and good treatment for the remainder of a rapidly-dwindling life.

 I’d even call it evil.

-And it is a terrible thing done in the name of good, which makes it even more obscene and evil.
-It takes a lot to surprise me when it comes to Christianity, but this story managed to do it.
+And it is a terrible deed done in the name of good, which makes it even more obscene and evil.

 To those who question their mission, [Pastor Eric] Gonyon said the ministry answers to a higher power.
 “We have no response to those who are critics other than obeying Jesus and the Great Commission to preach the gospel regardless of the physical condition of the hearer,” he said.
 “Eternity will answer their questions!”

 Oh no, make no mistake at all here, friends: these are the words of a bullshit artist trying to wiggle out of criticism and deflect scrutiny.

 Of course he must point to “eternity” to “answer their questions.”
 He certainly cannot do it himself, because if there isn’t a god or heaven at all, then his actions become inexcusable and he knows it.

 When someone believes, truly believes that he is acting at the command of an unimpeachable, unquestionable, absolute authority, any overreach at all becomes totally acceptable.
 The ends justify the means.